HealthCheckbox

 Causes of Limb Amputation

-• Vehicle accident which causes serious injury
+• Vehicle accident that causes serious injury.

-• Cancerous tumor occurrence in an any bone
+• Cancerous tumor occurrence in any bone.

 Risks of Limb Amputation